p4l4s6/iot2024/README.md

 The frontend provides an interactive and responsive interface for system monitoring.

 #### Key Features
-  - Display nodes with real-time status
-  - Display sensors under each nodes
-  - Text input to the display device
-  - Chart view to :
-    - monitor relal-time sensor data
-    - display ML predicted anomoly sensor data
-  - Table view to check historical sensor data
+  - Login View: The login serves as the gateway to the system, ensuring data security and authorized access.
+  - Devices Card View: In this view, devices are displayed with detailed information.
+Sensor status is updated in a real-time behavior.
+  - Sensor List View: A list of sensors under selected device (node) is displayed in this view.
+Action controls like opening sensor data view, sending message to an output sensor (display) are provided on the sensor row.
+  - Sensor Data View: Sensor data is visualized and monitored in a line chart, with Machine Learning related predictions also highlighted on the chart.
+A table view with advanced filtering and searching capabilities is also provided to facilitate the analysis of historical sensor data.

 - **Main Libraries**:
-  - Angular
+  - Angular v15
   - Font Awesome
-  - Chart.js
-  - Primeng
+  - CanvasJS

-- **Real-Time Updates**:
+  - PrimeNG
-  - Implements long polling for fetching updates from the backend.

----

 ### Hardware